blanchette/logical_verification_2022/README.md

 * Select the `lean` extension (unique name `jroesch.lean`).
 There is also a `lean4` extension, but that one does not work for our course.

-* Click "install" (In old versions of VSCode, you might need to click "reload" afterwards)
+* Click "install" (in old versions of VSCode, you might need to click "reload" afterwards)

 * Setup the default profile: